4k4xs4pH1r3/offensive-security/Linux/Kali/Kali_WSL.md

 3. Install Kali Linux WSL from Windows Store

        https://www.microsoft.com/store/apps/9PKR34TNCV07

+4. Restart Your device

-4. Open Kali Linux, follow the wizard for installation define your username and password and reset the root password
+5. Open Kali Linux, follow the wizard for installation define your username and password and reset the root password

        sudo -i

-5. Add this path to Windows Defender as an exception
+6. Add this path to Windows Defender as an exception

        C:\Users\usuario\AppData\Local\Packages\KaliLinux.*